-BIO OF EMERITUS DIRECTOR KONSTANTINOS FOTIADES
+BIOGRAPHY OF PROFESSOR EMERITUS KONSTANTINOS FOTIADIS

-Today he is Emeritus Professor of Modern History in the Department of Primary Education of the University of Western Athens.
-Macedonia.
-He was Dean of the Florina Pedagogical School, the Organizing Committee of the First World Council of Abroad Hellenism, the Centre for Pontian Studies, the Pontian Studies Committee, the Scientific Committee of the Centre for the Study and Development of The Greek Black Sea Culture and the Scientific Committee of the “Iason” programme of AUTh for the dissemination of the Greek language and culture in the countries of the former Soviet Union.
-He has authored a large number of articles and books on Pontian and Asia Minor Hellenism, while organizing exhibitions and events on these issues throughout Greece and in many European countries.
-His top work was the 14th “Genocide of the Greeks of Pontos”, a publication of the Greek Parliament, the product of his long research in numerous archives in Greece and abroad.
-He has been awarded 12 honors.
-He is for many years a member of the Board of Directors of HARH and chairman of its Scientific Committee.
+Today he is Professor Emeritus of Modern History at the Department of Primary Education of the University of Western Macedonia.
+He has been Dean of the Florina Pedagogical School, the Organizing Committee of the First World Council of Hellenes Abroad, the Centre for Pontian Studies, the Committee for Pontian Studies, the Scientific Committee of the Centre for the Study and Development of Greek Culture in the Black Sea and the Scientific Committee of the “Jason” program of the Aristotle University of Thessaloniki for the dissemination of the Greek language and culture in the countries of the former Soviet Union.
+He has written a large number of articles and books on Pontic and Asia Minor Hellenism, while organizing exhibitions and events on these issues throughout Greece and in many European countries.
+His top work was the 14-volume “The Genocide of the Greeks of Pontus”, published by the Greek Parliament, the product of his many years of research in numerous archives in Greece and abroad.
+He has been awarded 12 honorary distinctions.
+He has been for many years a member of the Board of Directors of HARH and Chairman of its Scientific Committee.